 ~ costume traditionale romanesti, port popular romanesc ~

-Coming from self-sufficient communities, Romanians made their own clothing: the main clothing pieces were handmade and sewn by women, and leather clothing/ footwear were made by local craftsmen (meșteri).
-Costumes could take between 1-2 years to make.
-The work was done mostly during winters at “sezatoare” since the days were short and the field work wasn’t as demanding.
-This was also an opportunity to socialize.
+Coming from self-sufficient communities, Romanians made their own clothing: the main clothing pieces were handmade and sewn by the women, while leather clothing/footwear were made by local craftsmen (meșteri).
+Costumes took between 1-2 years to make.
+The work was done mostly during winters at “sezatoare” – this was also an opportunity to socialize.

 - white shirt called ie

 - a white skirt called poala which is knee-length or ankle-length

 - over the skirt the women put a catrincă or fotă – a piece resembling an apron but used for aesthetic reason with various colors and designs sewn on it.
 The fotă had either one piece worn in the front; two pieces worn in front and back; or all wrap-around skirt.

 Women’s head-wear differed from region to region – they wore a scarf or a white veil made from borangic (natural romanian silk).
 Like most cultures around the world, young unmarried girls left their hair uncovered – unless it was a holiday or a special celebration.

 For men – white long pants called iţari or cioareci, made from cotton or wool (depending on the season), white shirt, waistcoat (pieptar, vestă).

 The shoes differed from area to area but the most common were boots – ciubote; shoes called opinci (opanak in slavic), worn since ancient times in the Balkans (see Dacian/Thracian wear); and other types of shoes made from leather.